matrix-org/matrix-spec-proposals/proposals/2162-signaling-errors-at-bridges.md

 original error that made the retry necessary.
 Revocation is done by an event with the type `m.bridge_error_revoke` which references the original event.
 The error(s) having a sender of the same bridge as the revocation event are considered revoked.
-Clients can show a revoke error e.g. as “Delivered to Discord at 14:52.” besides the original event.
+Clients can show a revocation message e.g. as “Delivered to Discord at 14:52.” besides the original event.

-On an unsuccessful retry the bridge may edit the errors content to reflect the new state, e.g. because the type of error changed or to communicate the new time.
+On an unsuccessful retry the bridge may edit the error's content to reflect the new state, e.g. because the type of error changed or to communicate the new time.